My Home Computers 1980-2024

 The Pentium-4-based computer I bought in 2002 became my last PC purchase.
 The way I saw it, there were two problems with continuing to by PCs:

-For these reasons, my next home computer was a Mac mini that I bought in 2007.
+For these reasons, my next home computer was a Mac mini that I bought in December 2007.

 At work I started using Macs too, first a MacBook Pro (15-inch, Mid 2009) and later a MacBook Pro (Retina, Late 2013).
 Retina meant that the screen resolution was doubled, from 1440x900 pixels to 2800x1800, which I thought was a big improvement.
 In particular text looked much better and I couldn't imagine going back to using a "normal" screen.

-Since I used my MacBook Pro from work at home as well, I didn't feel a need to by a home computer just for personal use.
+Since I used my MacBook Pro from work at home as well, for many years I didn't feel a need to by a new home computer just for personal use.
 So it took a while before I bough a new computer, but when it happened the new one was a Mac Mini too, which I bought in January 2016.
 While it had a fan and a harddisk, it was virtually silent (12dBA according to Apple's specifications), except when it was working hard, when the fan noise could be heard.

 I was very happy with the different Mac computers I used, and for many years I thought "once you go Mac you never go back".
 But then (in 2015) Apple made the switch to butterfly keyboards, which were noisy and caused problems for many users, and then (in 2016) they replaced the function keys with the Touch Bar, which seemed rather unnecessary and just an excuse to raise the prices.
 After a few years without any solutions to these "problems" I sadly started thinking that my next laptop had to be something other than a Mac.